vgangireddyin/limitware/README.md

 ```

-Feel free to open an issue in case any modification are required.
+Feel free to open an issue in case any modifications are required.

 ### TODO !